skienzmatishun/rippreport/content/p/fire/index.md

 ---
-title: "FIRE"
+title: FIRE
 date: 2016-09-23
-thumbnail: "img/fire.jpg"
+thumbnail: img/fire.jpg
 categories:
 - freaky-friday
 tags:
 - boy-scouts
 - kant
 - tucker-dorsey
 authors:
 - ripp-report
+alttags: "Burning match with smoke rising, symbolizing controversy surrounding Baldwin County commissioner Dorsey’s firings related ..."
 ---
 **Commissioner Tucker Dorsey the citizens of Baldwin County have lost confidence in you.**

 You began your political life as a commissioner by firing the county manager, EMA director county attorneys and others.